zainkhalid08/reminders/readme.md

 # CHECKLIST BEFORE DEPLOYMENT

 *front end testing of post show is left... along with its responsivness
-17. make sure that public directories arne't accessable.
-FIRST WE'LL GO FOR staging.remindersforgood.com and then...
 19. prepare one seeder for post... to have atleast one post...
 Make fonts locallll  (test by disabling the internet) (optional)
 20. Final test for main features...

+# STAGING/LIVE CHECKLIST
+17. make sure that public directories arne't accessable.
+FIRST WE'LL GO FOR staging.remindersforgood.com and then...

 # DONE
 *decide the header image